-‘The Young And The Restless’ Recap For Friday, July 20: Hilary Loses Her Baby & Nick Sleeps With Phyllis
+‘The Young And The Restless’ Recap For Friday, July 20: Hilary Loses Her Baby And Nick Sleeps With Phyllis

 After Billy decided to send her on a business trip over lunch at the Club, Ashley convinced Kyle to form an alliance with her and report on any strange “Billy activity.”
 He agreed when she offered to have his back when Billy implodes at Jabot.

-At the Club bar, Phyllis and Nick (Joshua Morrow) has drinks and commiserate over their respective fights with their significant others.
+At the Club bar, Phyllis and Nick (Joshua Morrow) have drinks and commiserate over their respective fights with their significant others.
 Nick found Sharon’s (Sharon Case) engagement ring because she’d taken it off.
 Eventually, they returned to her place where they played video games while Nick updated her about pretending to be J.T.

-Phyllis appreciated Nick’s bad boy side, and she said that she’s bad to the bone.
+Phyllis appreciated Nick’s bad boy side, and she said that he’s bad to the bone.
 One thing led to another, and they ended up having sex in the kitchen and then Nick stayed the night.

-Check out Inquisitr‘s The Young and the Restless spoilers to find out what happen’s on Monday’s episode.
+Check out Inquisitr‘s The Young and the Restless spoilers to find out what happens on Monday’s episode.